Update: Group Calls for R-12 Resignations Following Critical Audit - OzarksFirst.com

 "With that in mind, we asked staff to present to us on March 27 an action plan for addressing the recommendations.
 Until that time, it is premature for us to make any decisions, or even speculate about decisions we might make.

 "After our March 27 meeting we will have clearly defined the process we will follow and can set about the work of making the necessary improvements.
 This process will take time.
-Changes cannot be made overnight since many of them have budget and staffing implications.
+Changes cannot be made overnight since many of them have budget and staffing implications."We have confidence that administrative staff will come forward with a solid action plan that will align with our system of continuous improvement and I look forward to sharing more information with the community at that time."

 Previous Reports